Nearly two years have passed since I penned my first post.

-The dozens of emails from strangers .. comments from people from the gym .. and ping-backs from other bloggers who've written about the whole wheat greek yogurt pancakes.
-It warms my heart to hear stories of how they've become a favorite .. made for family brunches .. on tiny griddles in college dorm rooms .. or Saturday mornings with their son or daughter manning the flipper.
+The dozens of emails from strangers, comments from people from the gym, and ping-backs from other bloggers who've written about the whole wheat greek yogurt pancakes.
+It warms my heart to hear stories of how they've become a favorite, made for family brunches, on tiny griddles in college dorm rooms, or Saturday mornings with their son or daughter manning the flipper.
 (One of my favorite ping-backs was from a beautiful Russian website.
 Note: you'll need a translator)

-A few notes about rice flour .. it's and ingredient you'll frequently run across in gluten-free recipes.
-I've found that brown or white rice flour can be interchanged .. cup for cup .. though you may need to add a little extra overall liquid if using brown.
+A few notes about rice flour, it's an ingredient you'll frequently run across in gluten-free recipes.
+I've found that brown or white rice flour can be interchanged, cup for cup, although you may need to add a little extra overall liquid if using brown.

-Brown rice flour is much higher in nutrients and fiber than white .. though white will produce baked goods that have a finer texture and cleaner flavor.
-Also ..
-I avoid rice flours labeled “glutinous” .. as they have different baking properties (though in this case “glutinous” has nothing to do with wheat gluten)
+Brown rice flour is much higher in nutrients and fiber than white, though white will produce baked goods that have a more delicate texture and cleaner flavor.
+Also, I avoid rice flours labeled “glutinous” because they have different baking properties (in this case “glutinous” has nothing to do with wheat gluten)

 “Would you be willing to share the recipe?”

-~ Peanut butter frosting adapted from ourpaleolife.com .. here
+~ Peanut butter frosting adapted from Our Paleo Life

 Banana Cupcakes with Peanut Butter Frosting (Gluten-free)

-- 3 cups rice flour ** I used brown rice flour
+- 3 cups rice flour (or brown rice flour)

 - 6 Tbsp coconut milk

-- Pre-heat oven to 375 and prepare your muffin tins.
+- Preheat oven to 375° F and prepare your muffin tins.